dragonflydb/dragonfly/README.md

 Such rounding has at most 0.002% error which I hope is acceptable for large ranges.
 If it breaks your use-cases - talk to me or open an issue and explain your case.

+For more detailed differences between this and Redis implementations [see here](doc/differences.md).